michael-123/PYDFMerger/README.md

 1. Output: After the tool finished the job you will find a file named `XX_merge.pdf` in the folder.
 If you ran the script again the file will be overwritten.
 So do not name anything important `XX_merge.pdf` and place it in folder of the script.
 Thank you.

 ## Known Problems
-If the PDF starts with roman numbers I-IV the script won't work properly.
+If the page numbering of the PDF starts with roman numbers I-IV the script won't work properly.

 ## Windows Executable
 There will be a Windows .exe in the `Download` folder which runs the script without the need of Python 3.5.
 It was build on a 64 bit Windows machine.